tkn-tub/ns3-gym/src/lte/doc/source/lte-user.rst

   lena->SetFadingModelAttribute ("WindowSize", TimeValue (Seconds (0.5)));
   lena->SetFadingModelAttribute ("RbNum", UintegerValue (100));

-It has to be noted that, ``TraceFilename`` does not have a default value, therefore is has to be always set for using the fading module in the simulator.
-The simulator provide natively three fading traces generated according to the configurations defined in in Annex B.2 of [TS36.104]_ (available in the folder ``src/lte/model/fading-traces/``); examples of such traces are reported in the following figures.
+It has to be noted that, ``TraceFilename`` does not have a default value, therefore is has to be always set explicitly.

+The simulator provide natively three fading traces generated according to the configurations defined in in Annex B.2 of [TS36.104]_.
+These traces are available in the folder ``src/lte/model/fading-traces/``).
+An excerpt from these traces is represented in the following figures.

 .. _fig-fadingPedestrianTrace: